|Transportation Improvement Program

 The Southwest Washington Regional Transportation Council (RTC) invites public agencies in the Clark County region to submit applications for available federal Surface Transportation Program-Transportation Management Area (STP-TMA) funds and Congestion Mitigation and Air Quality (CMAQ) funds.

 The STP-TMA and CMAQ funds are allocated to the Clark County MPO area, through RTC.
 The STP funds can be used for a wide range of transportation purposes.
 The CMAQ can be used for transportation projects that will contribute to meeting the attainment of national air quality standards, within the Clark County Vancouver Air Quality Maintenance Area (basically the Vancouver, Camas, Washougal urban areas).
-For CMAQ funds, priority will be given for diesel retrofit projects and programs and other cost-effective emission reduction activities, and cost effective congestion mitigation activities that provide air quality benefits.
+For CMAQ funds, emphasis will be given for electric and natural gas vehicle infrastructure, diesel retrofits, and other cost-effective emission reduction activities, and cost effective congestion mitigation activities that provide air quality benefits.

-Under the federal Transportation Equity Act for the 21st Century (TEA21), RTC is responsible for approving the programming and prioritization of projects in the region's four-year TIP.
+Under the federal Moving Ahead for Progress in the 21st Century (MAP-21), RTC is responsible for approving the programming and prioritization of projects in the region's four-year TIP.
 RTC approves projects to be programmed and selected for regionally-managed federal funding programs.
 These programs include the Surface Transportation Program (STP), Congestion Management and Air Quality (CMAQ), and Federal Transit Administration (FTA) program.
 The STP program is flexible and can be used for highway, transit and planning projects.
 The CMAQ program is used for projects which improve air quality.
 The FTA program is used for transit-related purposes.

 Since the need for transportation improvements exceed the available revenue, projects must be reviewed, ranked, and selected for federal funding.
 The TIP development process approach as adopted in July 1993 by the RTC Board of Directors includes the following steps: